vogelino/charlottestuby.com/content/about.md

 ---
 Currently:

-Invited by Cutlture Vevey for a Carte Blanche for the year 2026
+Invited for a Carte Blanche for the year 2026, in Vevey (CH)

 \--> https://www.culturevevey.ch/carte-blanche-charlotte-stuby/